 #3: Critical in an organization’s strategic plan

-If an organization has a strategic communications plan that will help it make huge leaps towards growth, then effective HR communications should take part in preparing, implementing, and executing the strategy.
+If an organization has a strategic communications plan that will help it make huge leaps towards growth, then HR should take part in preparing, implementing, and executing the strategy.

 According to Princeton University, the HR communications team has the role of overseeing the strategic planning and delivery of all HR communications.
 These communications, in their case, include their graphic identity, their HR newsletter and the content on their website.
-The organization also has, or may need to adopt these HR communications strategies and an HR communications team will be relevant in their execution.
-HR communications also provide communication support to Human Resources.
-They oversee the development and implementation of a company’s communication strategies that directly affect the employees.
+The organization also has, or may need to adopt these strategies and an HR communications team will be relevant in their execution.

 #4: Builds trust

 For an organization to run well and efficiently, communications must be well-organized, clutter-free, and truthful.
-Such order can be best achieved using HR communications.
 Today, truth and trust in internal communications are critical to help employees cut through the clutter and feel confident about the effort they put in each day at work.

 The HR communications team should offer employees with first-hand, accurate, and reliable information about wages and benefits, organizational policies and rules, company news, and other important HR issues.
 Without this trust, employees may get the wrong information from outside the company, or end up believing in rumors.